xiix0/scam/README.md

-You will not be elected to public office this year.
+You will reach the highest possible point in your business or profession.